psu-sleic/policies/sops/sleic-3T-sops-revised.md

 SLEIC MR staff will contact Environmental Health and Safety (EHS) if indicated at (814) 865-6391 Monday Ð Friday 8am Ð 5pm.

+##### Hearing Protection

+Hearing protection (in the form of earplugs or headphones, or both) must be used when scanning all participants.
+Also, researchers, or a parent accompanying the subject, must wear earplugs if they are in the magnet room during scanning.
+Earplugs must be the right size and properly inserted into the ear canal to obtain their full effect.
+This requires instruction and practice.
+It is the responsibility of the researcher to see that the subject is aptly fitted with hearing protection.
+Additional packing of the head with foam cushions further dampens the noise and is recommended in the 3T environment.

+##### Communication during a scan

+All subjects must be given the emergency squeeze ball and instructions about how to use it.
+The subjects are to be monitored throughout the procedure via the speaker/intercom system.

 ### 4.2 Safety Training

 #### Policies